1 Introduction

 Image IMG-0

 The aircraft and engine are broken down into several .stl files to get specific detailed results on each parts.
 The more specific details you want, the more specific parts you need.
 Breaking down surfaces in different parts can also allow you to put different meshing conditions on different surfaces, to refine some areas specifically.
+However, the more parts there is, the more RAM needed to compute forces at the end of the solving phase.

 Please find these stl files in the ACE of Aircraft directory, in the compressed folder named "STLfiles.zip", or use this link : STLfiles.zip.